zenml-io/zenml/examples/distributed_processing/README.md

 # Crunch through big data with distributed processing backends

-In ZenML, it is almost trivial to distribute certain `Steps` in a pipeline in cases where large datasets are involved.
+In ZenML, it is trivial to distribute certain `Steps` in a pipeline in cases where large datasets are involved.
 All `Steps` within a pipeline take as input a `ProcessingBackend`.

 ## Adding a backend to a step